Everest University

-Everest University was an American private university based in Florida.
+Everest University was a private for-profit university based in Florida.
 From 2015 to 2020, the schools were operated by nonprofit Zenith Education Group, after former for-profit owner Corinthian Colleges shut down its operations.
-It was founded in 1940 as Fort Lauderdale College of Business and Finance and later known as the Florida Metropolitan University, a name it held until 2007.
+It was founded in 1940 as Fort Lauderdale College of Business and Finance and later known as the Florida Metropolitan University, a name it held until 2010.
 The Florida-based university offered online courses for students throughout the country.
 Programs focused on career orientation, offering day, night, weekend and online programs for working adults, with programs and schedules varying by campus.

 History

 Founded as Fort Lauderdale College of Business and Finance in 1940, the College was renamed Fort Lauderdale College in 1976.
 Another name change created the Florida Metropolitan University.
 The three remaining schools are branded as Altierus Career College.

 Operation by Corinthian Colleges

 In 2006, an arbitration process ruled in favor of FMU/Everest and a lawsuit regarding transfer of credits dating to 2004 was dismissed.

 In August 2007, an investigation of company practices was closed by the State of Florida with no fines, penalties, or finding of wrongdoing.
 The investigation inquired into FMU's "advertising, marketing and business practices related to the sale of educational services to Florida Residents."
 The resulting assurance of voluntary compliance between FMU and the Florida Office of the Attorney General indicated that FMU would pay $99,900 to the Office of the Attorney General for its investigation and in contributions to various consumer education purposes.
 It indicated that FMU would "modify" its pre-enrollment documents to include "Clear and Conspicuous" language regarding credit transfer, its refund policy, and its tuition costs, among other stipulations that, in part, serve to "better train" its teaching personnel to meet certain student needs.
 The Assurance of Voluntary Compliance found that FMU/Everest participates in the Florida Statewide Course Numbering System to facilitate the transfer of eligible credits to other institutions.
 Everest University's previous parent company, Corinthian Colleges, is currently being sued by the state of California for "false and predatory advertising, intentional misrepresentations to students, securities fraud and unlawful use of military seals in advertisements."

 "According to (California Attorney General) Harris' complaint, CCI's predatory marketing efforts specifically target vulnerable, low-income job seekers and single parents who have annual incomes near the federal poverty line.
 In internal company documents obtained by the Department of Justice, CCI describes its target demographic as 'isolated,' 'impatient,' individuals with 'low self-esteem,' who have 'few people in their lives who care about them' and who are 'stuck' and 'unable to see and plan well for future.'
 It is alleged the schools targeted people meeting these targets through aggressive and persistent internet and telemarketing campaigns and through television ads on daytime shows like Jerry Springer and Maury Povich."

 In 2012 and 2013, Everest faced site shutdowns as a result of low job placement rates.

 In November 2013, Corinthian Colleges reported that they were under investigation by the Consumer Financial Protection Bureau.